Mercedes-Benz EQE Review 2025: Price, specs & boot space

 The Driving Assistance package Plus brings a full array of semi-autonomous driving technology.
 Highlights include the Active Emergency Stop Assist (which can bring the car to a stop if it detects a lack of driver intervention), Active Brake Assist with cross-traffic function (which can apply the brakes to prevent a collision – or at least reduce the severity) and Active Evasive Steering Assist (which applies extra muscle to the steering to help you steer around an obstacle in an emergency).

-Charging times: How much does it cost to charge the Mercedes-Benz EQE?
+Mercedes-Benz EQE charging times: How much does it cost to charge?

-"All Mercedes EQE models come with the same 90kWh battery pack, which means they should cost the same to charge."
+"All Mercedes EQE models come with the same 96kWh battery pack, which means they should cost the same to charge."

 For comparison sake, let's assume you're paying 34p per kWh for your home electricity.
-If you can charge a Mercedes EQE at home, that means you'll pay a maximum of £30 to fully charge the EQE on your driveway.
-In reality, it's likely to be less than this - there are EV-friendly overnight tariffs, for example, while it's rare that you'll fully charge the car from 0-100%.
-If you have an 11kW home wallbox fitted (doing so requires a three-phase power supply), you'll be able to charge an EQE from 10 to 100% in around eight and a half hours.
+If you can charge a Mercedes EQE at home, that means you'll pay a maximum of £33 to fully charge the EQE on your driveway.
+In reality, it's likely to be less than this – there are EV-friendly overnight tariffs, for example, so at 8p/kWh overnight, a full charge would be under £8.
+If you have an 11kW home wallbox fitted (doing so requires a three-phase power supply), you'll be able to charge an EQE from empty to 100% in around ten and a half hours.

-You'll pay more for public rapid charging but the EQE can be charged at a rate of up to 170kW.
+You'll pay more for public rapid charging but the EQE can be charged at a rate of up to 200kW.
 If you can find a punchy enough charger (not something which should be taken for granted), you'll be able to top the EQE up from 10 to 80% in just half an hour.
+Bear in mind that public charging can be very expensive though; at 75p/kWh, that 10-80% top-up could be as much as £50.

 Mercedes-Benz doesn't have the best reliability record, scoring pretty poorly in ownership surveys including the latest HonestJohn.co.uk Satisfaction Index.
 It seems to be its older, combustion-engined models that are contributing to that, though – we've heard of very few issues reported with cars like the Mercedes EQC and EQS.
 With very few mechanical parts to go wrong, we suspect the latest Mercedes EQE should be a very reliable electric car.